 We were similarly impressed with the main dishes.
 The shish was packed full of flavour, perfectly seasoned and then perfectly cooked.
 The lamb chops were tender, well-seasoned and complimented by the smoked yoghurt and lovage.
 The seafood skewer was also incredible, with soft juicy salmon and meaty monkfish and prawns topped off with an octopus tentacle and lightly grilled Mediterranean veg.

 Alongside our mains we had sides of the Shepherds Salad: a combination of tomatoes, cucumbers, red onions, fresh parsley with olive oil sumac and pomegranate molasses.
 We also had some Pilav Rice and Bulgur Rice – both well cooked and complimented all the mains.

 Already fit to burst, Chef Tim gave us an awesome end to our meal with a Baked Alaska.
 This one had a gorgeous red velvet sponge base, topped with Mastika flavoured ice cream coated in toasted meringue.
 They even poured over flaming liquor at the table – it was like an end of meal show!

 Of course, in keeping with everything else we tried it was delicious, the flavours complimented each other perfectly and it felt like a nice light pud to finish off the meal.

-You can tell I enjoyed my time at Skewd.
-It was well worth the travelling to this restaurant in Barnet and I will be back for sure.
+It was well worth the travelling to this restaurant in Barnet and we will be back for sure.
 The food is really something special and the passion of Head Chef Tim really shines through.
 The prices are reasonable and you definitely get good quality in the food!